top of page

 How Teach Your Dog To Come When Called.

-What you're really doing: When you teach your dog to come when called it always leads to something they want.
+When you teach your dog to come when called always leads to something they want.

-Repeat this pattern.
-Call name → they look → treat hits the floor → you move away.
+3. Repeat this pattern.
+Call name, they look, treat hits the floor, you move away.
 Keep it short (5 minutes max) and end with either scattered treats or a quick game.

 Step 2: Take It Outside (But Lower Your Expectations)

-What you're really doing: Testing whether your "good deal" reputation holds up against real competition.
+Test whether your "good things" holds up against distractions.

-Increase distance gradually but remember - more distractions mean you need to make it easier.
-If there are other dogs around, only ask them to come a few steps.
+2. Increase your distance from your dog gradually but remember, the more distractions there are mean you need to make it easier, so not too far yet.
+If there are other dogs around, only ask when there is a break in the play and always reward them when they come, even if it does take a minute.
 You want them to succeed.

-Don't worry about perfect performance.
-If your dog is distracted by other dogs, that's normal.
-Either move somewhere quieter or make the task easier.
+3. Don't worry about perfect performance.
+If your dog is distracted by other dogs, that's normal, wait for them to come.
+Then move away to somewhere quieter so they are less distracted; call, reward and release them to go sniff.

-What your dog is learning: "Even out here with all these interesting things, coming to my human pays off."
+What your dog is learning is that even out and about with all these interesting things, coming to my person pays off.

 Step 3: Compete with the Real World